Backing up CircleCI Data

 It is also possible to automate this process with the AWS API.
 Subsequent AMIs/snapshots are only as large as the difference (changed blocks) since the last snapshot, such that storage costs are not necessarily larger for more frequent snapshots, see Amazon’s EBS snapshot billing document for details.

 When restoring test backups or performing a restore in production, you may need to make a couple of changes on the newly launched instance if its public or private IP addresses have changed:

-- Ensure that the hostname configured in the settings page at port 8800 reflects the correct address.
+- Ensure that the hostname configured in the Management Console at port 8800 reflects the correct address.
 If this hostname has changed, you will also need to change it in the corresponding GitHub OAuth application settings or create a new OAuth app to test the recovery and log in to the application.

 - Update any references to the backed-up instance’s public and private IP addresses in

 - From the root directory of the Services box, run